markdp25/markdp25.github.io/about.md

 feature-img: "img/color.png"
 ---

-I am currently a Bloc student in their Part-Time Web Development Program.
+I am a Full Stack Web Developer who graduated from the Bloc Web Development program.
 Ever since I was a little kid growing up in Rhode Island, I have had a passion for computers and technology, and that passion still exists today which is why I am excited to start my new career in web development.
 Some other passions of mine include boating, sports, music, reading, and dogs.

 My Journey: